 Your image displays now on both LCD and TV.
-Re-insert your DVD to launch your DVD software.
+Reinsert your DVD to launch your DVD software.

 If the display resolution of your computer is more than 800 x 600 pixels, a part of the image cannot be displayed on your TV.
 The hidden area on your TV can be seen by moving the cursor on your computer.
-If you want to display the full image, change the display resolution of your computer to 640 x 480 pixels.
+If you want to display the full image, change the display resolution of your computer to any resolution up to 1024 x 768 pixels.